AUSTRALIAN REPTILE PHOTOS, DISTRIBUTION MAPS AND INFORMATION

 Western Pygmy Mulga Snake

-These species is very similar to the Mulga Snake and should be regarded as extremely dangerously venomous.
-The status of this species was unclear, and has been the subject of much debate.
+These species are very similar to the Mulga Snake Pseudechis australis and should be regarded as extremely dangerously venomous.
+The status of these species was unclear, and has been the subject of much debate.

 The genera Cannia and Pailsus have been used for "False King Brown Snakes"